openvinotoolkit/model_server/docs/models_repository.md

 - [ONNX](https://onnx.ai/), using the .onnx file
 - [PaddlePaddle](https://www.paddlepaddle.org.cn/en), using .pdiparams and .pdmodel files

-To use models trained in other formats you need to convert them first.
+To use models trained in other frameworks you need to convert them first.
 To do so, use OpenVINO [Model Optimizer](https://docs.openvino.ai/2022.2/openvino_docs_MO_DG_Deep_Learning_Model_Optimizer_DevGuide.html) for IR, or different
 [converters](https://onnx.ai/supported-tools.html) for ONNX.

-The models need to be placed and mounted in a particular directory structure and according to the following rules:
+The models need to be placed and mounted in a particular directory structure according to the following rules:

 ```
 tree models/